The two major varieties of Arabica are Typica and Bourbon .

 The lineage of Typica that spread from Yemen to Asia

-Typica spreads around the world
+Typica spreading around the world

 Typica is also the origin of world-famous premium coffees such as Jamaica's Blue Mountain, Hawaii's Kona, and Tanzania's Kilimanjaro.
-Maragogype , known for its large coffee beans, was also discovered as a mutation of Typica .
+Maragogype , known for its large beans, was discovered as a mutation of Typica .

 Typica is also the origin of world-famous premium coffees such as Jamaica's Blue Mountain, Hawaii's Kona, and Tanzania's Kilimanjaro.
-Maragogype , known for its large coffee beans, was also discovered as a mutation of Typica .
+Maragogype , known for its large beans, was discovered as a mutation of Typica .

 Features of Typica